-5.13 Landslide susceptibility map of the Project Area
+Figure 5.13 Landslide susceptibility map of the Project Area

 In order to establish a clear relationship, each factor was divided into several classes to see which class has the highest influence on landslide occurrence.
-The weight value for different classes of each factor map for Weights of Evidence (WoE) model is also provided in Appendix II.
-In case of WoE method, $W^+$ , $W^-$ and C factor describes the correlation and spatial association of the landslides with the factors.
+In case of WoE method, W^+ , W^- and C factor describes the correlation and spatial association of the landslides with the factors.
 The positive contrast factor indicates positive association that is more occurrences fall in the domain than the expected possibility and vice versa for negative contrast factor.
 The higher weighted value indicates higher degree of influence on landslide occurrence.